THE CORTEX COLLECTIVE PHILOSOPHY

 I absorbed messages about who I should be, how I should behave and what I needed to change in order to be accepted.
 Over time, those messages became so familiar that I stopped questioning them.
 It became easier to believe that something was wrong with me than to consider that the explanation itself might be wrong.

-Not because neurodivergence itself is inherently traumatic, but because of what can happen when a person spends years navigating a world that repeatedly misunderstands, invalidates or overlooks their needs.
+Most, if not all, late-diagnosed neurodivergent adults carry some degree of trauma—not because neurodivergence itself is inherently traumatic, but because of what can happen when a person spends years navigating a world that repeatedly misunderstands, invalidates or overlooks their needs.

 Many people reach adulthood having spent decades masking distress, suppressing needs, questioning their own experiences and trying to become someone they were never meant to be.
 Over time, these experiences can leave deep and lasting impacts on a person's nervous system, sense of identity and relationship with themselves.

+This is one of the reasons late diagnosis can feel so emotionally complex.
 For many late-diagnosed neurodivergent adults, diagnosis is not simply the discovery of something new.
 It is the re-examination of a lifetime of experiences through an entirely different lens.
 Experiences that were once interpreted as personal failings can suddenly begin to make sense in a way they never did before.

+Burnout, overwhelm, chronic exhaustion, difficulties with relationships, the effort required to mask and the constant feeling of being out of step with others often take on a very different meaning when viewed through a neurodivergent lens.
 Many people spend decades believing they are lazy, broken, failing, too sensitive, too emotional, too intense or simply not trying hard enough.
 When diagnosis arrives, it can challenge those beliefs in ways that are both liberating and deeply confronting.

 For many women in particular, the journey towards diagnosis is rarely straightforward.